Eliot00/git-lens.vim/README.md

 ## Configuration

 This plugin is default not enabled, you can use `:call ToggleGitLens()` to toggle this plugin.
-And if you want this plugin default enabled, just set the global variable `GIT_LENS_ENABLED` to `true`.
+And if you want this plugin default enabled, just set the global variable `g:GIT_LENS_ENABLED` to `true`.

 ### GIT_LENS_CONFIG

-Here is a global dict `GIT_LENS_CONFIG` for customization:
+Here is a global dict `g:GIT_LENS_CONFIG` for customization:

 ```vim
 g:GIT_LENS_CONFIG = {